 Sylvie, Kamala, and Emily

-Syzygy Dance Project (SDP) is a non-profit 501(c)(3) organization that transforms lives through dance.
-We offer regular outreach classes for inmates, veterans, recovering addicts, chronic illness patients, and the elderly.
+Syzygy Dance Project (SDP) is a non-profit 501(c)(3) organization that transforms lives through dance movement.
+We offer regular dance classes to the public and outreach dance classes for inmates, veterans, recovering addicts, chronically ill patients, and the elderly.

 Syzygy Dance Project